-Both samples were found to be negative with no inhibition occuring therefore the levels of OA and DTX-1 can be said to be below 2 μ g/g sample
+Both samples were found to be negative with no inhibition occuring therefore the levels of OA and DTX-1 can be said to be below 2 $\mu g/g$ sample extracted in acetic acid, with the aqueous phase being removed, cleaned up on a column, dried and resuspended in acetic acid to a final volume of 3ml, which was then filtered (0.45 μm pore) prior to analysis.

 HPLC: The HPLC was conducted according to published procedures for the HPLC analysis of shellfish toxins (Sullivan 1990).
 A 1 g sample of DHASCO was prepared for analysis by extracting in acetic acid.
 The aqueous phase was removed and dried and resuspended in acetic acid to a final volume of 1ml.
+A 1 g sample of the spray-dried biomass was similarly